tinne26/kage-desk/docs/tutorials/intro/09_loops.md

 ## Overcoming the limitations

 This is all very nice, but having to use constants instead of uniforms is not cool.
-What if we wanted to animate the pixelization effect like in the following video, changing the cell size through time?
+What if we wanted to animate the pixelization effect as in the following video, where the cell size changes through time?

 https://user-images.githubusercontent.com/95440833/212187726-a42a80d6-42c6-4e74-95e4-f6bcc404bae2.mp4